tanloner/Bayern_G9_CS_11/README.md

 and if you want to try the python examples too, you also need to install python.
 You can download it [here](https://www.python.org/downloads/)

 ### Installation
-The next steps depend on you IDE.
-However, i will explain the usual steps.
+The next steps depend on your IDE.
+However, I will explain the usual steps.
 1. Clone the repo <br>
 either download the zip file or use git to clone the repo<br>
 if you want to use git, you can use the GUI or the command line. <br>